 Publication describing the contribution that nurses and nursing can make at an international, national and local level to reduce the risk of antimicrobial resistance (AMR).
 Developed to stimulate discussion and ensure nurses are fully involved and engaged with initiatives and actions that impact on AMR.

+This publication is being reviewed in 2017.
 Guidance using practical examples to support health care workers to properly manage the waste produced as part of their role and it recognises the different requirements that arise as a result of the devolved UK health care systems.
 This publication is supported by Stryker.